Kolbie5874/starfy4-translation-overlay/README.md

 - **Windows Defender may flag this as evasive malware** due to the way the program is coded to hide windows from screenshots.
 This is a false positive.
 You may need to whitelist the tool or disable the check to run it.

 ### Performance
 - On my machine with an i7-9700, I could comfortably run the tool at 1ms with it only using 10-15% CPU, on a laptop with an i5-1135G7, it could handle 10ms with the same CPU overhead of 10-15%.
 The tool is configured out the gate to run at 10ms.
+You can adjust this to match performance.

 ---